 By inserting tiny surgical instruments through the arthroscope, Mr Shah is also able to carry out a number of knee treatments, including repair to damaged ligaments, tendons and cartilage, drainage of any built-up fluid, and removal of loose sections of bone and cartilage.

 Mr Shah has special interest in treating young patients with hip and knee arthritis, as well as those with sports injuries.
-He performs both cemented and uncemented hip replacements and hip resurfacing.
+He performs both cemented and uncemented hip replacements.
 He also uses various hip replacements with different articulations (metal on poly, metal on metal and ceramic on ceramic).

 Developments in materials and manufacturing techniques have led to artificial knees that are longer lasting, and the advice for patients to take up lower impact forms of sport such as cycling, swimming and walking has resulted in knee replacements that are still working well after 18 years.
 Mr Shah offers both total knee replacement and partial knee replacement, a less invasive operation which is suitable for people with arthritis localised in just one part of the knee.